hmin970922/CLIPtone/README.md

 @inproceedings{lee2024cliptone,
-        title={CLIPtone: Unsupervised Learning for Text-based Image Tone Adjustment}, author={Lee, Hyeongmin and Kang, Kyoungkook and Ok, Jungseul and Cho, Sunghyun}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2024}
+        title={CLIPtone: Unsupervised Learning for Text-based Image Tone Adjustment}, author={Lee, Hyeongmin and Kang, Kyoungkook and Ok, Jungseul and Cho, Sunghyun}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2024}
 }
 ```